lestec-al/social-network/README.md

 The project is at an early stage of development!

 What is done:
-- accounts for users with login and logout
+- accounts for users with login / logout
+- registration new users
-- ability to create, update, delete individual notes for users
+- create, update, delete individual notes for users
+- basic interface

 What's not done:
-- the appearance of pages
+- better appearance of pages
-- full functional accounts for users, with:
+- full functional accounts for users (with avatar, settings ect)
-    - registration
-    - avatar
-    - settings (with email and password change, password reset ect)
 - text editor (with pictures, preferances ect)
 - trash page
+- timezones

 Sample view of the main page: